dsanchezp18/hbc-ctol/README.mdhttps:/github.com/dsanchezp18/hbc-ctol/blob/main/README.md

 This is the source code (R) for my Bachelor's thesis for the degree of Economics, BA in Universidad San Francisco de Quito (Ecuador).
 Between 2014-2016, corruption tolerance greatly increased in Ecuador.
 Why?

-In honor of the late Jorge Pazmiño (1941-2021).
+In memory of the late Jorge Pazmiño (1941-2021).

 I've taken great care in trying to ensure maximum reproducibility of my research "paper".
 Thus, one of the things I have done is upload all the code required to compile a revised version of the document.
 This version includes minor revisions in format for a better reading experience and some eliminated elements due to copyright reasons.
 More info about this can be found in the paper itself.